ajs-voices/once-upon-a-dream/scenes/056-bending-the-rules.md

 Alex couldn't stop laughing.
 "No skirts huh?"

 "Hell no.  I'm a man.
-You can put in in tights but I draw the line a skirts and blouses.
+You can put me in tights but I draw the line a skirts and blouses.
 I'm not trans, I don't cross dress."

 Alex grinned at me and pressed a kiss to my lips.
 "You know I'm only teasing right?"